-- Occupational exposure to laboratory animal allergens puts workers at risk of sensitization and allergic disease. - Reducing allergen exposure through procedures, engineering controls, and PPE needs to be a high priority. - Implementing and monitoring exposure controls requires sensitive and specific methods for detection of airborne allergens.

-- Airborne sampling combined with MARIA allergen detection allows facility managers and industrial hygienists to manage and improve occupational health, and reduce worker morbidity and allergic sensitization.
+- Occupational exposure to laboratory animal allergens puts workers at risk of sensitization and allergic disease. - Reducing allergen exposure through procedures, engineering controls, and PPE should be a high priority. - Implementing and monitoring exposure controls requires sensitive and specific methods for detection of airborne allergens. - Airborne sampling combined with MARIA allergen detection allows health and safety managers and industrial hygienists to manage and improve occupational health and reduce worker allergic sensitization and morbidity.